usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Stardust_, by Danny Brown
+- _Hidemi_, by Patrick Shiroishi
 - _The Night Green Side of It_, by R.A.P.
 Ferreira, Kenny Segal
-- _Stardust_, by Danny Brown
-- _Mercy_, by Armand Hammer, The Alchemist, billy woods, E L U C I D

 </details>